 Castles: Britain's Fortified History

 In conclusion, Castles: Britain's Fortified History is an engaging and informative series that offers a fascinating glimpse into one of the most iconic and enduring symbols of the Middle Ages.
 With stunning visuals, expert commentary from leading historians and archaeologists, and a rich and varied range of topics covered, this series is a must-watch for anyone interested in medieval history or architecture.

-Castles: Britain's Fortified History is a series that is currently running and has 1 seasons (3 episodes).
-The series first aired on December 4, 2014.
+Castles: Britain's Fortified History is a series that ran for 1 seasons (3 episodes) between December 4, 2014 and on BBC Four

+Castles: Britain's Fortified History